-The Manuscript has around 6 beers on tap and 28 bottled ones.
-It is not the most enormous selection but it is diverse, includes most Belgian beer types and pays a great deal of attention to Belgian specialty beers.
-They change their selection each month by deleting and adding one beer and they always, without fail, have several Trappist beers in stock.
+The Manuscript has around 7 beers on draft and more than 65 bottled ones.
+It is not the most enormous selection but it is diverse and it continues to grow.
+The beer menu includes most Belgian beer types and pays a great deal of attention to Belgian specialty beers.
+They change their selection each month by removing and adding one beer and they always, without fail, have several Belgian Trappist beers in stock.

 Next to the beer, we can highly recommend the house cocktail called “The Witch Queen Of New Orleans”.
 This devilish concoction is the Manuscript’s own creation and not to be taken lightly - it packs a punch!

 Don’t expect to get a real meal here, this is a café.
 There are enough good restaurants to be found around Ostend to cater for that anyway.
 They can provide you with a small variety of snacks from home-made soup to cured sausages, just to keep you going...

 The boss, Glenn, is a true music and New Orleans fanatic.
 He is currently active in two bands (Thin Line Men and Revenge 88) and played as a bass-player with Marky Ramone and the Speed Kings on their European, American (West Coast) and Japanese tours between 2000 and 2003.